-You know what’s easier than waffles? french toast.
-And you know what’s easier than cooking french toast in a pan?
+You know what’s easier than waffles?
+French Toast… and you know what’s easier than cooking french toast in a pan?
 Cooking french toast on a waffle iron!
+Yep…waffle french toast is sweeping the nation.
+Well maybe not yet, but it should be, because it’s down right easy AND delicious!

 Have you ever tried this before?
 It’s like the best of both worlds, and it’s definitely my new favorite way to cook french toast.
 It’s so fast!
 Top with pineapple and coconut syrup, and it’s like you’ve escaped to a tropical island for breakfast…or something.